beyarkay/masters-thesis/src/05_results.md

         $180^\circ$ & 40 & 41 & 42 & 43 & 44 & 45 & 46 & 47 & 48 & 49 \\
         \hline
     \end{tabular}
-    \caption{The cells of this table contain the different indices of the gestures which \emph{Ergo} can recognise.
+    \caption[short caption todo]{The cells of this table contain the different indices of the gestures which \emph{Ergo} can recognise.
 The index of each gesture is
     semantic: the units digit refers to the finger being flexed and the tens digit refers to the orientation of the hands.
 Each column of the table